-We caught up with Michael Murphy fresh off his trip back from Sandusky Ohio, where he finished third in the Bassmaster Open series on Lake Erie.
+We caught up with Michael Murphy fresh off his trip back from Sandusky, Ohio, where he finished third in the Bassmaster Open series on Lake Erie.
 Murphy amassed over sixty-one pounds of bass during the three-day event, finishing just two pounds, ten ounces behind winner Nate Wellman.

 Were you expecting to do well when you saw this event on the schedule?

-I should say that I went up early to pre-fish.
-I wanted to do real well and finish up the year strong so I gave myself plenty of time.
-Erie is a big lake to say the least so I gave myself plenty of time to figure it out.
+I went up early to pre-fish.
+I wanted to do well and finish the year strong, so I gave myself plenty of time.
+Erie is a big lake, so I gave myself plenty of time to figure it out.

-I moved about 200 yards away and caught another three and a half pounder.
-I started really looking at the tube hard, I could catch a few on the crank bait, but the tube was the bait catching the better fish.
-No joke, I was catching them with the Denali Rods Noirwood, seven foot medium-action spinning rod.
-That rod is so balanced and so light that, I know it sounds cheesy, but I could tell the difference between a Drum, a Goby, and a Smallmouth.
+I moved about 200 yards away and caught another three-and-a-half pounder.
+I started looking at the tube hard, I could catch a few on the crankbait, but the tube was the bait catching the better fish.
+No joke, I was catching them with the Denali Rods Norwood, seven-foot medium-action spinning rod.
+That rod is so balanced and light that I know it sounds cheesy, but I could tell the difference between a Drum, a Goby, and a Smallmouth.
 A Drum would hit it with one hard thud.
-The Gobies would hit it, almost like bluegill, repeated little thumps, and a Smallmouth with two sharp thumps, similar to that of a Goby, but with not as many thumps.
-When I felt that Smallmouth bite I’d just open up my spool count to two and set the hook on a nice one.
+The Gobies would hit it, almost like bluegill, with repeated little thumps, and a Smallmouth with two sharp thumps, similar to that of a Goby, but with not as many thumps.
+When I felt that Smallmouth bite, I’d open up my spool count to two and set the hook on a nice one.

 Give us a quick rundown of the tournament days.
 How did it all unfold?

-What I mean by green Smallmouth is, once smallmouth get shallow they darken up.
-So when I started I was catching fish that had been there for a while.
+What I mean by green Smallmouth is once smallmouth get shallow, they darken up.
+So when I started, I was catching fish that had been there for a while.
 The green ones were fish that were moving into the spot.
 Most of the fish on day two and all of the fish on day three were fresh fish.
 Having a spot that replenished itself each day was the key.

 I picked that reef to practice in the first place because I knew that would be the first place the fish would move up to.
-It was a twelve-foot deep reef, way out in the middle of nowhere.
+It was a twelve-foot-deep reef way out in the middle of nowhere.

-On the final day, I caught twenty pounds relatively early and was culling up ounces all day.
-I was culling out a 4.2 with a 4.4 and I really had no idea what I had.
-When I finally weighed in and the scales read over twenty-two pounds I was tickled.
+I caught twenty pounds relatively early on the final day and was culling up ounces all day.
+I was culling out a 4.2 with a 4.4, and I had no idea what I had.
+So when I finally weighed in, and the scales read over twenty-two pounds, I was tickled.

 What equipment did you use for each of the techniques?

 I can’t tell you enough how important that rod was with the tube.
-That rod is sweet and being able to tell the bites like I was, made all the difference in the world.
+That rod is sweet, and being able to tell the bites like I was, made all the difference in the world.
 My average fish was over four pounds.
-Those are some rank Smallmouths and having the right rod with that light line was extremely important.
+Those are some rank Smallmouths, and having the right rod with that light line was extremely important.

 So what’s next for you?